openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

  End program "TestAccounts".
 ```

----

 ## Structuring OO applications
 You can structure applications that use object-oriented COBOL syntax in one of **three** ways.

-An OO application can begin with:
+**An OO application can begin with:**

-- A COBOL program, which can have any name.
+A COBOL program, which can have any name.
 - Under z/OS UNIX, you can run the application by specifying the name of the linked module (which should match the program name) at the command prompt,
   you can also bind the program as a module in a PDSE and run it in JCL using the EXEC PGM statement.

-- A Java class definition that contains a method called `main`.
+A Java class definition that contains a method called `main`.
-    -  Declare main as public, static, and void, with a single parameter of type String[].
+- Declare main as public, static, and void, with a single parameter of type String[], and you can run the
-    - You can run the application with the java command, specifying the name of the class that contains main, and zero or more strings as command-line arguments.
+application with the java command, specifying the name of the class that contains main, and zero or more strings as command-line arguments.

-- A COBOL class definition that contains a factory method called `main`.
+A COBOL class definition that contains a factory method called `main`.
 - Declare main with no RETURNING phrase and a single `USING` parameter,
   an object reference to a class that is an array with elements of type java.lang.String

-    - Structure an OO application this way if you want to:
-        - Run the application by using the java command.
+- Structure an OO application this way if you want to run the application by using the java command,
-        - Run the application in an environment where applications must start with the main method
-          of a Java class (such as a Java dependent region).
+run the application in an environment where applications must start with the main method of a Java class (such as a Java dependent region),
-        - Follow standard Java programming practice.
+or follow standard Java programming practice.

----
 ### Example: COBOL applications that run using the java command
 The following examples show COBOL class definitions that contain a factory method called `main`.